-This Amendment would strike an appropriations rider

-meant to stall the Consumer Financial Protection Bureau's (CFPB) efforts to safeguard consumers against forced arbitration clauses.
-Dodd-Frank required the CFPB to study the use of such clauses in consumer finance disputes and to establish regulations to prohibit or limit this practice if it was found to be harmful.
+This Amendment would strike an appropriations rider meant to stall the Consumer Financial Protection Bureau's efforts to safeguard consumers against forced arbitration clauses.
+Dodd-Frank required the CFPB to study the use of such clauses in consumer finance disputes and to prohibit or limit this practice if it was found to be harmful.
 AFR supported.